-Could we produce enough food, or more importantly meet the nutritional requirements, of the global population, and, would the shift result in fewer greenhouse gas emissions compared to conventional plant and animal agriculture?
+Could we produce enough food to meet the nutritional requirements of the global population, and, would the shift result in fewer greenhouse gas emissions compared to conventional plant and animal agriculture?

 When US policy makers published new dietary guidelines in 2015 recommending Americans move to plant-based diets for health and sustainability reasons, a group of researchers from Virginia Tech decided to put the above questions to the test.